leallysmith/ETALHowTo/docs/Beaver Dam Censusing/CensusHomepage.md

-Move the map so that your census area is in the center of the map, when the map is published as an app this is the view that will automatically load.
+Move the map so that your focus area is in the center of the map, when the map is published as an app this is the view that will automatically load.